Nextdoor/kingpin/docs/development.rst

 ''''''''''''''''''

 Your actor can execute any code you would like in the ``_execute()`` method.
-This method should make sure that its a tornado-style generator (thus, can be yielded), and that it never calls any blocking operations.
+This method should make sure that it's a tornado-style generator (thus, can be yielded), and that it never calls any blocking operations.

 Actors must *not*: